nicoxiang/cqrs-demo/README.md

 An Aggregate is an entity or group of entities that is always kept in a consistent state.
 The Aggregate Root is the entity within the aggregate that is responsible for maintaining this consistent state.
-This makes the aggregate the primary building block for implementing a command model in any CQRS based application.
+This makes the aggregate the primary building block for implementing a command model in any CQRS based application. a
+## Event Store
+Events store is a database that is used to store data as a sequence of immutable events over time, and events store is a key enabler of event sourcing.

+Key considerations when designing and event store:

+- An event store must be an append only store, no update or delete operations should be allowed.
+Each event that is saved should represent the version or state of an aggregate at any given point in time

+- Events should be stored in chronological order and new events should be appended to the previous event

+- The state of an aggregate should be recreated bill by replaying the event store

+- The event store should implement optimistic concurrency control